How to Build Social Support for PTSD Recovery

 Building a support network takes time, but you don’t have to do it alone.
 If you are struggling with posttraumatic stress disorder symptoms or complex trauma, reaching out to a mental health professional is a vital step.

-• If you’re a veteran, the Department of Veterans Affairs provides the Veterans Health and Wellness Foundation offers specialized health services.
+If you’re a veteran, the Department of Veterans Affairs and Veterans Health and Wellness Foundation offer specialized resources and health services.

-• If you’ve experienced domestic violence or sexual abuse, organizations exist to provide immediate support and safe connection.
-For local options in Austin, visit my local resources article Healing Trauma the Austin Way: How Holistic Living Supports Trauma Recovery.
+If you’ve experienced domestic violence or sexual abuse, organizations exist to provide immediate support and safe connection.
+For local options in Austin, visit my local resources article Healing Trauma the Austin Way: How Holistic Living Supports EMDR Therapy.

 At Neuro Nuance Therapy and EMDR, PLLC, I specialize in EMDR therapy and trauma-focused care, integrating holistic strategies and evidence-based treatment approaches.
 I’m a firm believer that strong social support is not only an important factor in healing, it’s the foundation of long-term trauma recovery.
 Schedule a free 15-minute consultation to learn more about integrating specialized trauma therapy into your healing process.